wso2/docs-open-banking/en/docs/learn/app-to-app-redirection.md

     The [Open Banking Implementation Entity](https://openbanking.atlassian.net/wiki/spaces/DZ/pages/23889379/Deep+linking+for+App-to-App+redirection)
     recommends App-to-App redirection as the preferred method of implementing SCA.
 Refer to the [Implementing App-to-App Authorisation in OAuth2/OpenID Connect](https://openid.net/2019/10/21/guest-blog-implementing-app-to-app-authorisation-in-oauth2-openid-connect/)
-    blog, to gain a further understanding of this flow.
+    blog, to gain a further understanding of this flow. *This link directs you to an external site and its content is not owned by WSO2.*

 ## Customer Experience Guidelines